igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 * Arcs
 * Blocks

 ## bigBed

 The bigBed format stores annotation items that can either be simple, or a linked collection of exons, much as [BED](#bed) files do.
 BigBed files are created initially from BED type files, using the UCSC program bedToBigBed.
 The resulting bigBed files are in an indexed binary format.
 The main advantage of the bigBed files is that only the portions of the files needed to display a particular region are transferred, so for large data sets bigBed is considerably faster than regular BED files.

 The bigBed format is described in detail on the [UCSC website](http://genome.ucsc.edu/goldenPath/help/bigBed.html).

+## bigGenePred

+The bigGenePred format stores positional annotations for collections of exons in a compressed format. bigGenePred files can be created using the UCSC program bedToBigBed.

+The bigGenePred format is described in detail on the [UCSC website](http://genome.ucsc.edu/goldenPath/help/bigGenePred.html).

+## bigNarrowPeak

+The bigNarrowPeak format stores called peaks of signal enrichment based on pooled, normalized (interpreted) data. bigNarrowPeak files can be created using the UCSC program bedToBigBed.

+The bigNarrowPeak format is described in detail on the [UCSC website](http://genome.ucsc.edu/goldenPath/help/bigNarrowPeak.html).

 ## bigWig